Panther Meadows Campground

 Description: This is a walk-in campground located near timberline on Mt.
 Shasta at 7500 feet.
 There are 15 sites, all within a short walk of your vehicle.
 Tables, fire-rings, and vault toilet.
 Bring your own water or purify the creek water nearby.
-3 day limit.
+3 day limit, per person, per year.
 No fee.
 No reservations.
+Self-register on site.
 Usually opens around July 1st, depending on winter snowpack, and closes November 1st.
 Features: Highest campground on the mountain with open views and vistas.
 There are two small sub-alpine heather meadows a short distance from the campground.
 Because of the fragile nature of the meadows, great care must be given by all who visit not to incur damage.
 In recent years, a major effort has been made by local tribes, volunteers, and the Forest Service to re-vegetate the native species and improve the trail system to minimize erosion.

 At a Glance

 |Operated By:||US Forest Service: Mt.
 Shasta Ranger Station, 204 West Alma, Mt.
 Shasta, Ca 96067, 530-926-4511|